jimmymorrisuk/front-end-starter-kit/readme.md

 License
 -----------

+Front end starter kit.

-Bunnyfoot Front end starter kit
+Modified from the Bunnyfoot starter kit 2015.
-Copyright (C) 2015 Bunnyfoot Ltd.
+Copyright (C) 2016 James Morris.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by